Battle of Taierzhuang: Reasons for the Japanese failure

 Due to lack of anti-armor weaponry, suicide bombing was also used against the Japanese.
-Chinese troops strapped explosives like grenade packs or dynamite to their bodies and threw themselves under Japanese tanks to blow them up.
+Chinese troops, as part of the "dare-to-die" corps, strapped explosives like grenade packs or dynamite to their bodies and threw themselves under Japanese tanks to blow them up.
 Dynamite and grenades were strapped on by Chinese troops who rushed at Japanese tanks and blew themselves up.
-During one incident at Tai’erzhuang, Chinese suicide bombers obliterated four Japanese tanks with grenade bundles.